spacelift-io/user-documentation/docs/concepts/blueprint/README.md

   name: 'yes-my-stack'
 ```

-### Interaction with Terraform `templatefile`
+### Interaction with OpenTofu/Terraform `templatefile`

-When using the Terraform [`templatefile`](https://developer.hashicorp.com/terraform/language/functions/templatefile){: rel="nofollow"} function to generate a Blueprint template body, you can run into issues because the Blueprint template engine and `templatefile` both use `$` as template delimiters.
+When using the OpenTofu/Terraform [`templatefile`](https://opentofu.org/docs/language/functions/templatefile/){: rel="nofollow"} function to generate a Blueprint template body, you can run into issues because the Blueprint template engine and `templatefile` both use `$` as template delimiters.
 This can result in error messages like the following:

 {% raw %}